waynemcmahon/breathwave-ireland/src/content/podcasts/blue-lotus-with-agatha-tukendrajaja.md

 - The science behind blue lotus's effects on consciousness
 - Responsible approaches to working with sacred plants
 - Personal experiences and insights from Agatha's research

-[Show notes and resources mentioned in this episode]